Barbara Mayfield, MS, RDN, LD, FAND

 Updated: Nov 28, 2022

 “Be careful what you wish for!”

 I propose that as we enter the final weeks of this year and celebrate the holidays, we appreciate this gift of a quieter, less hurried season.
-Here are five ideas for enjoying the simple pleasures of the season:
+Here are six ideas for enjoying the simple pleasures of the season.

 Finally, reach out to others who may spend the holidays separated from family and friends.
 Send a card, make a call, drop off a treat – small gestures can go a long way to spread joy.